FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 None of the specifications cover how OAuth is actually integrated into applications.
 XXX but as a developer, that's what you care about.
 XXX They also don't cover the different workflows or processes that leverage OAuth.
 They leave almost everything up to the implementor (the person that writes the OAuth Server) and integrator (the person that integrates their application with the OAuth server).
 Rather than just reword the information in the specifications (yet again), let's create a vocabulary for real-world integrations and implementations of OAuth.
 We'll call them **OAuth modes**.

-There are 8 OAuth modes that are commonly used today.
+There are eight OAuth modes that are commonly used today.
 These real world OAuth modes are:

 1. Local login and registration
 1. Third-party login and registration _(federated identity)_